Techie-Harpreet/Inshort-news-api-by-techie-harpreet/README.md

 ---

-## Response Format
+## Response Format in English

-The response JSON Object looks something like this in english -
+The response JSON Object looks something like this -

 ```JSON
     {